waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Strategy
 - Goal: Complete Suicune overworld sightings sequence.
 - Plan:
-  1. Travel to Route 42 (Central Island).
+  1. Use Surf at (13, 9) to enter Route 42 water.
+[START TURN: 26262]
-  2. Perform a precision approach to the sighting spot at (24, 13) after Cutting the tree.
+  2. Navigate to (24, 12) on the central island.
+  3. Use Cut on the tree at (24, 13).
+  4. Approach Suicune at the sighting spot.
-  3. If Suicune appears, follow it to Route 36.
+  5. If Suicune appears, follow it to Route 36.
-  4. If Suicune does not appear, re-verify Ecruteak PC for Eusine.
+  6. If Suicune does not appear, re-verify Ecruteak PC for Eusine.

 ## Suicune Quest Diagnostic Log
 1. Burned Tower: Flee event completed.